drublic/uxm-styleguides/notes.md

 		* Who builds Websites?
 		* Who builds Webapps?
 		* Who works on their companies own project?
+		* Who does style guides?
 		* Conclusion: For websites is sometimes hard to develop style guides because of budgeting reasons
 			* Large scale web-apps and projects demand a style guide in order to keep everyone in the team on board

 	- Examples
 		- DGU
+			- German association for emergency surgery
 	- Building separate components
 		- We know this from jQuery plugins for examples
 		- Component libraries